govend/govend/README.md

 If the dependencies downloaded also have external dependencies you can simply run `govend` again.
-If you would like `govend` to download all dependencies to the `nth` degree (vendors dependencies, and then all those dependencies) run `govend -all`.
+If you would like `govend` to download all dependencies to the `nth` degree (vendor's dependencies, and then all those dependencies) run `govend -all`.
 The dependency manifest file is generated at `internal/_vendor/vendors.yml`.